Special Weather Statement issued for Henry by NWS - News Break

 Special Weather Statement issued for Henry by NWS

-Effective: 2021-07-12 13:46:00 CDT Expires: 2021-07-12 15:45:00 CDT Urgency: Expected Severity: Minor Certainty: Observed Target Area: Henry SIGNIFICANT WEATHER ADVISORY FOR NORTHEASTERN HENRY...CLAY WESTERN RANDOLPH AND QUITMAN COUNTIES UNTIL 445 PM EDT/345 PM CDT/ At 339 PM EDT/239 PM CDT/, Doppler radar was tracking a strong thunderstorm near Fort Gaines, moving north at 15 mph.
+Effective: 2021-07-12 13:46:00 CDT Expires: 2021-07-12 15:00:00 CDT Urgency: Expected Severity: Minor Certainty: Observed Target Area: Henry SIGNIFICANT WEATHER ADVISORY FOR SOUTHWESTERN HENRY COUNTY UNTIL 300 PM CDT At 228 PM CDT, Doppler radar was tracking a strong thunderstorm near Headland, moving north at 20 mph.
 Winds in excess of 40 mph will be possible with this storm.
-Locations impacted include Fort Gaines, Georgetown, Bellville, Shorterville, Walter F. George Lock And Dam, Wire Bridge, Walter F George Lake, Bonapartes Retreat, Standleys Store, Watson Crossroads, Double Bridges, Crossroads, Ricks Place, Pecan, Thomas Mill Creek, Hatcher, Morris, Jones Crossing, Bethel and Springvale.alerts.weather.gov
+Locations impacted include Abbeville, Headland, Newville, Haleburg, Tumbleton, Hardwickburg, Capps, Grandberry Crossroads, Murphy Station, Headland Municipal A/P, Dancey, Miller, Willis Crossroads and Balkum.alerts.weather.gov

 Comments / 0